 Kentucky Ramps Up Quality Rating and Improvement System To Include All Programs

-By the end of 2017, all publicly funded early care and learning programs – including Head Start, state-funded pre-K, and child care – will be brought into the rating system.
-During this time, all programs that want to work to improve quality will be eligible for training and technical assistance and financial rewards.
-Funding to provide the hands-on coaching, technical assistance, and incentives for improvement will come from the states Race to the Top “ Early Learning Challenge grant.
+As of July 2017, all publicly funded early care and learning programs – including Head Start, state-funded pre-K, and child care – have been brought into the rating system.
+While privately funded early care centers are not required to participate in the rating system, it is highly encouraged.
+In the year leading up to this new requirement, all programs in Kentucky were given the opportunity to improve quality and were eligible for training and technical assistance as well as financial awards.
+Funding to provide the hands-on coaching, technical assistance and incentives for improvement came from the state’s Race to the Top – Early Learning Challenge grant.

-The redesigned rating system was created in partnership with the Governors Office of Early Childhood, the Cabinet for Health and Family Services, the Division of Child Care, and the Kentucky Department of Education.
+Following the pilot, the program initiators conducted trainings on the tiered rating system and its importance.
+They also prototyped an app so that caregivers could learn more about the program.
+The redesigned rating system was created in partnership with the Governor’s Office of Early Childhood, the Cabinet for Health and Family Services, the Division of Child Care, and the Kentucky Department of Education.

 A presentation on the All STARS program can be found: here

 The Kentucky All STARS standards can be found: here

 Explore More Kentucky Focused Resources & Initiatives